postmanlabs/labs-docs/v6/postman/working_with_APIs/sharing_apis.md

 [![api share sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Share1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Share1.png)

-You can share the API with an entire workspace.
+You share the API with a workspace and then assign roles to specific members in the workspace.
 Search for the workspace name in the top search bar and select the corresponding workspace to share the API.
-To share the API with individual workspace members, enter the name in the search bar under **Workspace members** (illustrated in red circle in the above screen), select the corresponding member and click **Save and Continue**.
-Your API is shared, and the following screen appears:
+To assign a role to a specific workspace member, enter the name in the search bar under **Workspace members** (illustrated in red circle in the above screen), select the corresponding member and click **Save and Continue**.
+Your workspace in which the API is available, is shared, and the following screen appears:

 [![api manage roles](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Manage-Roles.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Manage-Roles.png)

-In the above screen, you can manage the roles and permissions for the shared API.
+In the above screen, you can manage the roles and permissions of that specific member.
 You can either assign an *Editor* role or a *Viewer* role.
 Click **Save Roles**.

 ### Sharing APIs in the web